rage/cyber-security-base-19/data/module-1/part-1/10-crypto.md

 2. She can obtain her own valid certificate, but Alice will notice that the certificate is Melissa's and not Bob's.
 3. She can modify the certificate by replacing Bob's key with her own but the content no longer match the signature, so Alice rejects the tampered signature.

 The key assumption here is that Alice trusts Benedict.
-A computer has a list of trusted certificate authorities, that are obtained via a secure channel, for example, when installing a new operating system.
+In practice, a computer has a list of trusted certificate authorities, that are obtained via a secure channel, for example, when installing a new operating system.